rafmillan/wavgen/README.md

 ### Input File Format
 - The first three lines specify number of measures, beats per measure and milliseconds per beat, respectively.
 - the 4th line should contain the string "begin" to mark the beggining of the sequence.
+- the following lines contain the notes or chords to play
-- the following lines contain two tokens, separated by whitespace.
+  - If palying a single note, the line contains two tokens, separated by whitespace.
 The first token is the Note, followed by the duration (in beats).

-#### Example input file
+  - If playing a chord, the line begins the string "chord" and contains the notes in the chord separated by whitespace, followed by the duration (in beats).

+#### Example: Playing Single Notes
 The following file plays the C3 Major scale, with each note playing for 1 beat each or 500ms.
 There are 2 measures, and 4 beats per measure, resulting in 8 beats total.
 ```